From estimation of quantum probabilities to simulation of quantum circuits: Probability Estimation

 There are a number of known algorithms for constructing poly-boxes over certain non-universal families of quantum circuits~\cite{aaronson2004improved, stahlke2014quantum, pashayan2015estimating, bravyi2016improved, bennink2017unbiased}.
 In particular, we focus on the algorithm presented in Ref.~\cite{pashayan2015estimating}, which can be used to construct a poly-box over any family of quantum circuits $\mc{C}$ where the \emph{negativity} of quantum circuits grows at most polynomially in the circuit size.
 We refer the interested reader to Ref.~\cite{pashayan2015estimating} for a definition of the negativity of a quantum circuit, but note that this quantity depends on the initial state, sequence of unitaries and the final POVM measurement that defines the circuit.
 For general quantum circuits, the negativity can grow exponentially in both the number of qudits and the depth of the circuit.

 A key application of this approach is to Clifford circuits.
-In odd dimensions, stabilizer states, Clifford gates, and measurements in the computational basis do not contribute to the negativity of a Monte Carlo based estimator.
-Non-Clifford but efficiently describable operators, including product state preparations or measurements that are not stabilizer states, or non-Clifford gates such as the $T$ gate, may contribute to the negativity of the circuit.
+In odd dimensions, stabilizer states, Clifford gates, and measurements in the computational basis do not contribute to the negativity\footnote{{{}}{with respect to either the phase point operator or stabilizer states choice of frame}} of a Monte Carlo based estimator. {{}}{I}ncluding product state preparations or measurements that are not stabilizer states, or non-Clifford gates such as the $T$ gate, may contribute to the negativity of the circuit.
 Nonetheless, these non-Clifford operations can be accommodated within the poly-box provided that the total negativity is bounded polynomially.
 In addition, a poly-box exists for such circuits even in the case where the negativity of the initial state, \emph{or} of the measurement, is exponential~\cite{pashayan2015estimating}.